 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Midtown neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Midtown is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Midtown is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 The Midtown neighborhood has a greater percentage of children living in poverty (100.0%) than found in 99.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

-Did you know that the Midtown neighborhood has more Austrian and Danish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Midtown neighborhood has more Austrian and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.5% of this neighborhood's residents have Austrian ancestry and 2.9% have Danish ancestry.
+In fact, 3.5% of this neighborhood's residents have Austrian ancestry and 2.6% have Greek ancestry.

 Midtown is also pretty special linguistically.
-Significantly, 3.2% of its residents five years old and above primarily speak French at home.
-While this may seem like a small percentage, it is higher than 95.5% of the neighborhoods in America.
+Significantly, 1.7% of its residents five years old and above primarily speak German/Yiddish at home.
+While this may seem like a small percentage, it is higher than 95.2% of the neighborhoods in America.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.